Snapshot 1: Observing no heads in two trials has maximum likelihood estimate

 of the area under the likelihood curve shown in the plot.

 The precise choice of confidence interval is somewhat arbitrary.
-Here the interval excludes equal area tails on each side of the distribution (except when
+Here the interval excludes equal area tails on each side of the curve's peak (except when

 , in which case the maximum likelihood estimate is 0 or 1, respectively, and the shaded area is a one-sided interval).
 With this choice for the interval, if the actual probability value